Merzasphor/MWSE/docs/source/types/tes3reference.md

 * `result` ([tes3scriptContext](../../types/tes3scriptContext))

-??? example "Example: Checking reference's script variables."
+??? example "Example: Checking reference's script variables"

 	Companions usually have a mwscript script with variable named `companion` set to 1.
 This can be used to determine if a reference is player's companion or not.